Powerwatch Frequently Asked Questions

 Are Digital Cordless Phones (DECT) dangerous?

-We have written a much more detailed article on DECT phones in our article library, available from here.
+We have written a much more detailed article on DECT phones in our article library.

 References